 Add hyaluronic acid for better IVF success

 Worldwide, around 10 to 15% of couples have infertility problems.
-Many turn to artificial reproductive technologies (ARTs), most notably IVF (in vitro fertilization), in the hope of having a baby.
+Many turn to artificial reproductive technologies (ARTs), most notably IVF (in vitro fertilization), or home insemination in the hope of having a baby.
 However, a method of improving the success of IVF has been clearly identified in a systematic review of high-quality clinical trials – carried out by a team of researchers at Kaplan Hospital and the Hebrew University of Jerusalem (HU), led by Dr. Devorah Heymann.

 Their findings were published in Human Reproduction.